xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part1.md

 ![Set up job output](/04-github-set-up-job.png){: width="500"}_The machine name is indeed the name of the replica_

 ## One last word about Managed Identities
-One thing I did not mention is that the workflows running on GitHub-hosted runners are authenticated to Azure using the `azure/login` action, like this:
+One thing I did not mention is that the workflows running on GitHub-hosted runners authenticate to Azure using the `azure/login` action, like this:
 ```yaml
 - name: Azure Login
   uses: azure/login@v1